 In September 2015, Pamela J. Simms-Mackey, M.D., FAAP, was elected to serve on The California Wellness Foundation’s Board of Directors, and in January 2019 she was named treasurer.
 She is the Director of Graduate Medical Education and Pediatric Residency Program at UCSF Benioff Children’s Hospital Oakland, as well as an attending physician in the hospital’s Primary Care Center.
-She also holds an appointment as a clinical professor of Pediatrics with University of California, San Francisco’s School of Medicine, where she educates medical student as well as pediatric residents on the Oakland campus.
+She also holds an appointment as a clinical professor of Pediatrics with University of California, San Francisco’s School of Medicine, where she educates medical students as well as pediatric residents on the Oakland campus.

 Previously, Simms-Mackey was the director and a physician facilitator for the Multicultural Curriculum Program at UCSF Benioff Children’s Hospital Oakland.
 She has also worked on research projects at UCSF Benioff Children’s Hospital Oakland, Children’s Hospital of Los Angeles and Stanford Medical Center, and collaborated on a project with UCLA.
 She was a Commissioner for First 5 Alameda County from 2004-2018 and chair of that Commission from 2007-2017, which works with approximately 80 partners throughout the county to provide continuous prevention and early intervention to promote optimal health and development and narrow disparities for children from ages 0 to 5 and their families.
 She was also a columnist for Family Digest Baby from 1999 to 2000.